Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Limited Telekinesis**

     As a bonus action, you can try to telekinetically shove one creature you can see within 30 feet of you.
-When you do so, the target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + the ability modifier of the score increased by this feat) or be moved 5 feet toward you or away from you.
+When you do so, the target must succeed on a Strength :d20-save: **Saving Throw** (DC 8 + your Proficiency Bonus + the ability modifier of the score increased by this feat) or be moved 5 feet toward you or away from you.
 A creature can willingly fail this save.

 ### Telekinetic
 *4th-level Feat*